lardemua/atom_documentation/docs/procedures.md

 The script launches a fully configured rviz window.
 The user observes the data playback and **decides when a collection should be saved** by clicking a green sphere that appears in the scene.

 !!!
 Info "How many collections do I need?"
-    The number of collections required to accurately calibrate a system vary according to the number, modality and positioning of the sensors.
+    The number of collections required to accurately calibrate a system varies according to the number, modality and positioning of the sensors.
-    Empirically we found that a figure around 30 collections is usually sufficient for estimating an accurate calibration.
+    Empirically we found that a figure around 20 or 30 collections is usually sufficient for estimating an accurate calibration.
     That's about the same number of images you need when calibrating a stereo system with OpenCV.
 Of course this highly depends on your system and the amount of overlap there is between the sensors.